bsmith89/longev-mgen/doc/submission.md

 Libraries in which MAGs had
 non-negligible coverage were identified and used in subsequent refinements.
-For the B1 reconstruction, but no other MAGs, a number of groups containing on the order of $10^5$ bp were found with low coverage in just a subset of libraries.
+While clustering contigs associated with OTU-1 a number of groups containing on the order of $10^5$ bp were found with a bimodal coverage distribution, low normalized coverage in a subset of libraries, and normal coverage in others.
 By this criterion, contigs in these
-"variable" groups were partitioned into two MAG variants, A and B, with non-variable groups shared by both.
+"variable" groups were partitioned into two MAG variants, A and B, with the non-variable contig groups shared by both.
-Only libraries that appeared on further inspection to have just one of the two variants were considered in downstream refinement steps.
+To avoid challenges associated with admixture, only libraries that appeared on further inspection to have just one of the two variants were considered in downstream refinement steps.
 The mice matching these libraries are highlighted in Figure b1_vars.
+Genomic variants were not found associated with any of the other _Muribaculaceae_ OTUs described in this study.

 For each MAG, several alternative refinement procedures were performed from which the best quality result was selected.